Article

 Networking

 Another area DECs exercise export leadership in their communities is by hosting regular networking events to connect service providers, institutions, and exporters and share export success stories and opportunities.
 The Arkansas District Export Council has always supported rural exporters and agricultural exporters in particular.
 Since 2010, ARDEC has hosted the Governor’s Award for Excellence in Global Trade, usually including at least one agricultural exporter as a winner.
 In 2022, the ARDEC awarded the Governor’s Award trophies to both Riceland Foods, a major producer of milled rice, and to Smart Repro, owned by Brittany Scott, which produces male goat and sheep gametes for export to developing countries.
 Shortly after winning the Woman-Owned Exporter Award, Smart Repro received multiple international queries from new clients in novel markets due to the press resulting from the award.
-ARDEC members have utilized the Rural Export Center’s RAISE program and the Website Globalization Review service.
+ARDEC members have utilized the Rural Export Center’s RAISE Research and the Website Globalization Review service.

 Mentoring